-We anticipated a minimum of fortnightly update calls between the EA and the appointed consultants.
+We anticipate a minimum of fortnightly update calls between the EA and the appointed consultants.
 In addition, meetings will be required upon the delivery of the key project outputs, including the interim outputs.
 The format of these meetings will depend on the nature and type of information to discuss and the situation in relation to any COVID-19 restrictions.
 The Project Manager should be kept fully apprised of project developments and progress, to include any deviations from the agreed scope.

 As detailed above, the interlinking and overlapping nature of the schemes within this wider programme of work means that liaison, information sharing and collaboration will be a key requirement.
-In order to help facilitate this, the EA will arrange monthly meetings between all project partners.
+To help facilitate this, we will arrange monthly meetings between all project partners.

-Task No. Requirement Deliverable Anticipated start date Task 1 Start-up workshop to discuss approach and refine scope A refined specification to include all comments and suggestions from the start-up workshop Oct 2022 Task 2 Literature review of international PFAS economic appraisals Summary of Literature review of international PFAS economic appraisals Oct 2022 Task 3 Review meeting to finalise scope and approach of economic appraisal A revised specification to include all comments and suggestions from the review meeting Nov 2022 Task 4 Production of a PFAS Economic Appraisal Production of draft economic appraisal report March 2023 Task 5 Review of the Economic Appraisal Report Finalised economic appraisal report plus non- technical summary
+Task No. Requirement Deliverable Anticipated start date Task 1 Start-up workshop to discuss approach and refine scope A refined specification to include all comments and suggestions from the start- up workshop Sep 2022 October 2022 Task 2 Literature review Comprehensive literature review - to include evaluation of LCRM Oct 2022 Task 3 Production of a Good Practice Guidance Draft Good Practice Guide March 2023 Task 4 Review of the Good Practice Guide • Finalised Good Practice Guide Task 5 Further Iterations of Good Practice Guide Recommendations for a Further Iteration of a Good Practice Guide

-Task 6 Recommendations for a Further Iterations of Economic Appraisal Report Recommendations for further enhancements to economic appraisal strategy Task 7 Dissemination and Briefing Sessions Five briefing sessions Task 8 Close-out A successful close-out meeting that enables discussion relating to all deliverables, including recommendations for further work, to include all comments made by reviewing parties.
-To be followed by delivery of the finalised report.
-July 2023
+Task 6 Dissemination and Briefing Sessions Five briefing sessions July 2023 Task 7 Close-out and final reporting A successful close-out meeting that enables discussion relating to all deliverables, including recommendations for further work, to include all comments made by reviewing parties Clear recommendations at the end of Years 1 and 2 for subsequent stages of the project To be followed by delivery of the finalised report(s) July 2023